 Heather Rae has produced such films as Academy Award-nominated Frozen River, Netflix Originals Tallulah and Dude, festival darling, I Believe in Unicorns and the award-winning The Dry Land.
 Rae directed and produced feature documentary Trudell about late Native American activist John Trudell and First Circle, a Showtime Premiere documentary about the foster care system.
 As an artist, Rae is working with both her settler and indigenous heritage toward a deeper dialogue in the Americas.

 Written by April Shih

 A high school math teacher with a troubled past escapes to Las Vegas where she reinvents herself as a poker player and finds a tribe of supportive degenerates.
 This half-hour dramedy follows people who have nothing left to lose, only to discover the unlikely optimism that comes from being at rock bottom.

 April Shih is a screenwriter from Los Angeles.
 After attending film school at NYU Tisch School of the Arts, April wrote, directed, and produced the indie feature You, Only Better and produced several plays including the Ovation Award-winning revival of Kiss of the Spiderwoman: The Musical.
 April spent two years playing poker in Las Vegas before pursuing a degree in playwriting at Cal State Northridge.
+She loved poker and even to this day still uses sites like www.paybyphonebillcasino.uk to play in her spare time.
 April is the winner of the TV Academy Foundation comedy writing internship and was most recently a 2017 recipient of the CAPE New Writers Fellowship.